 Dr. J: Where do you often derive inspiration to make music?

 Dr. J: How would you describe the music that you typically create?
 How has that process evolved or changed over time (especially as you think about your journey across your various projects such as your earlier music – I am a big fan of ‘Into the Loud’, the Nicky Kay Orchestra, The Distance)?

 Dr. J: What is next for you musically?
-How would you describe your thoughts at this point for your next project after Bright Ideas?
+How would you describe your thoughts at this point for your next project after ‘The Distance’?

 Dr. J: What is one message you would hope that listeners find in the unique nature of your latest music?

-Dr. J: As a musician, how are you adapting to the challenges of the Coronavirus?
+Dr. J: As a musician, how did you adapt to the challenges of the Coronavirus?
 Is that changing for your now as music events are opening up again?

 NK: The big thing for me was recording at home and collaborating with other friends and musicians virtually.
 I had recorded songs but never anything I would think about releasing.
 I had the opportunity to record music for an animated short titled “Darryl” produced by Lydia Kladtis at the University of Dayton.
 I recorded guitars and sent the tracks to Kate Wakefield who added cello and vocals.
 We produced three short songs for the film.

 That motivated me to record an (unreleased as of yet) acoustic instrumental EP following the same process.
 Once the record is finished we are going to create a second version with a friend that will be a percussion-based, completely remixed treatment of the same songs.
 All remote.